thatsmanmeet/Tasky/README.md

 Tasky is a simple todo list app built with Material 3 and Jetpack Compose.

 ## Features ⭐️
-- Modern Design
+- Modern Design.
-- Material You Dynamic theming
+- Material You Dynamic theming.
-- Add and Delete Sounds
+- Add and Delete Sounds.
-- Minimal
+- Minimal Design.
 - Completely Offline making it privacy first.

 ## Technologies 🛠️